ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 The application employs a simple yet effective state management strategy using only React's built-in hooks.

 -   **Centralized State (`App.tsx`):** All state critical to the entire application's logic (the simulation parameters, the results, loading states) is held in the top-level `App` component.
 This provides a single source of truth.
+The `simulationParams` state now includes a nested `environment` object to manage the more detailed settings.
 -   **Props Drilling:** State is passed down to child components via props.
 For an application of this size, this is more straightforward than introducing a complex state management library like Redux or Zustand.
 -   **Lifting State Up:** Child components (`SimulationControls`, `FileUpload`) notify the parent of changes via callback functions passed as props (e.g., `onParamsChange`).
 -   **Component-Local State:** UI-specific state that doesn't affect the rest of the application is managed locally within the component itself.
-The prime example is `DataVisualizer`, which manages its own filter and appearance settings using `useState` and `localStorage`, making it a self-contained, reusable component.
+Prime examples are `DataVisualizer` (managing filter/appearance settings) and `DeceptionScenario` (managing the open/closed state of its accordion sections).

 ---